colinaut/alpinejs-plugin-simple-validate/README.md

 ## Update 1.6

-Validation I've changed validation and error messages to comply with aria practices.
+I've changed validation and error messages to comply with aria practices.
 You may need to change your css but this is otherwise backwards compatible from version 1.5.

 * `aria-invalid` and `aria-errormessage` are added.
 * Error messages are displayed in an adjacent element with `error-msg` class id matched with the `aria-errormessage`